Blog Header Background

 What Is CEFR, and Why Do Employers Keep Mentioning It?

 CEFR stands for the Common European Framework of Reference for Languages.
-It describes what a person can do in a language across six levels, from A1 (beginner) to C2 (mastered).
+It shows how well someone can use a language, from A1 (beginner) to C2 (expert).

-Employers use it because it replaces vague language with something specific.
-Instead of arguing about what 'good English' means, you can easily conclude: this role needs B2 speaking.
+Employers like CEFR because it gives clear levels instead of vague terms.
+Instead of arguing about what 'good English' means, they can say the job needs a B2 level.

 How Does IELTS Behave in a Hiring Funnel?